-1. Receive an update on the Inclusionary Housing Program Study for the City of Riverside, including preliminary recommendations on elements of a potential inclusionary housing ordinance; and 2.
-Provide direction on the recommendations listed in Attachment 4 to be included in an Inclusionary Housing Ordinance to be considered by the City Council.
+1. Receive an update on the Inclusionary Housing Program Study for the City of Riverside, including preliminary recommendations on inclusionary housing program requirements; and 2.
+Provide staff with direction on how to proceed with the Inclusionary Housing Program Study.

 BACKGROUND: